brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 Perhaps there is a way to divine some way to word this feature such that this doesn't happen, but that seems to be a very large amount of work necessary that far exceeds the potential utility thereof.
 It is not clear if anybody wants this, and it certainly does not seem worth delaying this paper further to attempt to add support for it.

 Thus, this paper proposes that structured binding packs be limited to block scope.
+This decision was confirmed with EWG at the [Tokyo meeting](https://github.com/cplusplus/papers/issues/294#issuecomment-2014848854).

 # Wording